yuvtorres/kaggle-diamonds/README.md

 The following models perform much better than the previuos.

+> --resume option to execute the run the models with differents inputs

 - Random forest regession
 - Gradient boosting regressor
 - SGD Regressor